muffleo/tottle/README.md

 <h1 align="center">Tottle — fast, flexible and flawless Telegram API wrapper</h1>

 ## How to install
-At the moment `tottle` is only available for download directly from GitHub:
+At the moment `tottle` is only available to be downloaded directly from GitHub:

 `pip install -U https://github.com/tottle-project/tottle-python/archive/master.zip`

 ## Getting started

 ### Longpoll

-This is the fastest way to launch a bot.
-Here is an example:
+This is the fastest way to launch bot.
+Here is the example:

 ```python
 from tottle import Bot